 Online reviews are basically the digital version of word-of-mouth marketing.

-According to Qualtrics, a full 91% of consumers between the ages of 18 to 34 trust online reviews as much as personal recommendations.
+According to a recent Qualtrics study, a full 91% of consumers between the ages of 18 to 34 trust online reviews as much as personal recommendations.
 Translation: putting consumer reviews on your website can tip the scales in your favor when potential customers are weighing their options.

 And don’t be afraid to add customer testimonials, video reviews, and any awards you have earned too!

 With FloorForce, you can also aggregate reviews from platforms like Google, Facebook, and Yelp to your website.
 This commitment to transparency generates goodwill and signals to potential customers that you can be trusted.

 Customers feel good about companies that offer a way to leave feedback.
 Encourage that!
 Let customers know they will be contacted with an email or short survey form if they buy from you.

 It’ll give them confidence that you care about their experience—even after they’ve made a purchase.